-Under Health and Safety Code 1799.102, California good samaritan law protects a person from civil liability that arises out of providing emergency medical or non-medical care at the scene of an emergency.
+California’s good samaritan law is codified in Health and Safety Code 1799.102.
+The law protects a person from civil liability that arises out of providing emergency medical or non-medical care at the scene of an emergency.

 HS 1799.102 states that “(a) No person who in good faith, and not for compensation, renders emergency medical or nonmedical care at the scene of an emergency shall be liable for any civil damages resulting from any act or omission.
 The scene of an emergency shall not include emergency departments and other places where medical care is usually offered.
 This subdivision applies only to the medical, law enforcement, and emergency personnel specified in this chapter.”

 - seeing a car crash into a tree while walking home from work and helping the injured driver out of the car

 - providing “light” medical care to a person after watching him fall off a stadium seat at a softball game

 - dragging a drowning swimmer out of a lake and performing CPR